TheJacksonLaboratory/FunDataR/4_learning/3_partitioning.md

 ### Boosting

-Boosting is another ensemble method that can serve to increase the performance of a modeling approach by combining the output of many **weak learners** (models that don't perform very well) into a final model with much better performance.
+Boosting is another ensemble method that can serve to increase performance by combining the output of many **weak learners** (models that don't perform very well) into a final model.
 The method is most often mentioned in the context of trees, but can be used with other weak learners as well.
-Trees are a popular choice, since they can readily conform to non-linear relationships and account for interactions in the training data.
+  Trees are a popular choice, since they can readily represent non-linear relationships and complex interactions in the training data.
 By contrast, linear models impose more assumptions about the form of the relationship between the response and predictors.
-The trees used tend to be very simple:
-  **decision stumps**, which are a tree consisting of a single node are commonly employed.
-  Because single node trees impose a very simplistic structure on the relationship between response and predictors (only a single predictor with a single cut point is included), they tend to systematically oversimplify the relationship.
-Therefore, they are relatively **biased** models, in addition to having the high variance seen with even more complicated trees.
-Like bagging, boosting tends to decrease model variance, but the primary improvement seen by boosting is a reduction in model bias. **Gradient boosted** (a particular type of boosting) trees using decision stumps have proven themselves very competitive across a wide variety of datasets in machine learning competitions, and often win such competitions.
+The trees used for boosting tend to be very simple single node trees, sometimes referred to as **decision stumps**.
+Because a single node tree imposes a very simplistic structure on the relationship between response and predictors (only a single predictor with a single cut point is included), they tend to systematically oversimplify the relationship.
+Therefore, they are relatively **biased** models, in addition to having the high variance seen with even more complex decision trees.
+Like bagging, boosting tends to decrease model variance, but the biggest payoff seen with boosting is often the reduction in model bias. **Gradient boosting** (a particular type of boosting)
+  using decision stumps has proven itself a very competitive algorithm across a wide variety of datasets in machine learning competitions, and has often been used to win such competitions.
 The performance of gradient boosted trees tends to be similar to or slightly better to random forest.
-However, tuning a boosted tree model is more involved and can require a great deal more computation than tuning a random forest model.
+  However, tuning a boosted tree model is more complicated and can require a great deal more computation than tuning a random forest model.

 Boosting starts with an initial model fit to the training-set.
 The training-set observations are then weighted based on how well they fit the initial model.
 Observations whose response values are poorly predicted (have larger residuals) are weighted more than observations which the model predicts better.
 A second model is fitted to the weighted observations.
 Due to the weighting, this model will tend to focus on better prediction of the observations poorly predicted by the previous model.
-After the second model has been fit, its predictions are combined with those from the first model using model weights (different than the observation weights) that reflect the relative accuracy of each component model predictions for the training-set observations.
-  The observation weights are then adjusted to reflect the accuracy with which the current ensemble predicts the training-set observation response values.
+The observation weights are then adjusted to reflect the accuracy with which the current model predicts the training-set observation response values.
 Then a third model is fit to the re-weighted observations, and the entire process is repeated until a set iteration count limit is reached or a convergence criterion is met.
 Limiting the number of iterations limits the potential for overfitting the training-set, but performing too few iterations restricts the